Inaugural Ball outfits

 A white dinner jacket and a black velvet gown

 When it comes to what to wear to an Inaugural Ball it is a good choice to stay with the best advice for what to wear to a Military Ball.

 My hubby had decided to wear his white dinner jacket that I had given to him as a Valentin’s Day gift two years ago.
 I really like the vibe of this look.
 My name is Bond, James Bond. 😉 To stay with the theme, I wanted to go for a sleek Bond girl type of look – like Domino in Never Say Never or the bad gal Xenia Onatop in Golden Eye.
 Thus, I wore my black velvet dress with long back slit and little cropped velvet jacket.
 Since we weren’t sure whether we could take in situ photos of my outfit, we took some prior to taking off to the ball (see below).
 The third photo was taken at the venue.
-As you see I had decided for another pair of dance shoes.
+As you see I had decided for another pair of dance shoes at the last minute.